abeaudin/toronto-workshop/README.md

 ![workshop](https://user-images.githubusercontent.com/19197357/184126261-b94fbec5-a05d-4068-b8f1-3d00fd92fc00.png)

-The scenario is written to approximate deployment of a resillient, multi-region application for use in a failover or other situation where it would be necessary to serve from an alternate origin.
+The scenario is written to demonstrate the deployment of cockroachdb on an LKE Cluster

 The workshop scenario builds the following components and steps-

-1. A Secure Shell Linode (provisioned via the Linode Cloud Manager GUI) to serve as the command console for the envirnoment setup.
+1. A Secure Shell Linode (provisioned via the Linode Cloud Manager GUI) to serve as the command console for the environment setup.

-2. Installing developer tools on the Secure Shell (git, terraform, and kubectl) for use in envinroment setup.
+2. Installing developer tools on the Secure Shell (git, terraform, and kubectl) for use in environment setup.

-3. Two Linode Kubernetes Engine (LKE) Clusters, each deployed to a different Linode region, provisioned via terraform.
+3. One Linode Kubernetes Engine (LKE) Clusters, deployed to a the Toronto Linode region, provisioned via terraform.

-4. Deploying an NGINX container to each LKE cluster, and exposing an HTTP service from this deployment- this container includes static HTML content that at-present runs a browser-based Asteroids game.

-5. Applying Akamai Delivery, Security, and other advanced features in front of these clusters, including Global Traffic Management, Site Failover, and Visitor Prioritization.
+4. Deploying the cockroach db container to the LKE cluster.

 ### Build a Secure Shell Linode
 ![shell](https://user-images.githubusercontent.com/19197357/184126449-454162f9-142f-47e6-ab73-3f1da5e5f456.png)